Our use of cookies

-Our use of cookies We use necessary cookies to make our site work.
-Necessary cookies enable core functionality such as security, network management, website analytics and accessibility.
-You may disable these by changing your browser settings, but this may affect how the website functions.
+We use strictly necessary cookies to make our site work.
+These cookies enable core functionality such as security, network management, and accessibility.
 The cookies collect information in a way that does not directly identify anyone.
 For more information on how these cookies work, please see our privacy policy.

 Children in care

-If a child is the care of a local authority the LAC in year application form should be completed and returned to the preferred school.
+If a child is in the care of a local authority the LAC in year application form should be completed and returned to the preferred school.
 This should be sent along with a copy of the latest personal education plan and any additional supporting information relevant to the education placement of the child.

-Please refer to the the additional important information detailed on the first page of the LAC in year application form before completing this application.
+Please refer to the additional important information detailed on the first page of the LAC in year application form before completing this application.

 If you have already submitted an application and you do not receive a response within 10 school days then please contact school directly to request a written response.